New York Employment Laws to Watch for in 2022

 Seek Legal Assistance Today

-If you are an employee with questions about minimum wage requirements or an employer with questions about sick leave, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+If you are an employee with questions about minimum wage requirements or an employer with questions about sick leave, seek legal assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (201) 500-3759 to schedule a free case evaluation and receive experienced legal counsel.
 Our employment lawyers can review the facts and give advice as to the best course of action.